West Ham United v Bolton Wanderers

-• In all, the Hammers have failed to beat Bolton in eight matches - a run stretching back to the 3-1 home league win at the Boleyn Ground on 5 May 2007, when Carlos Tevez netted twice and Mark Noble once.
-Wales manager Gary Speed scored Bolton's goal.
+• West Ham are seeking to end a run of five consecutive defeats at the hands of the Trotters.
+In all, the Hammers have failed to beat Bolton in six matches - a run stretching back to the 3-1 home league win at the Boleyn Ground on 5 May 2007, when Carlos Tevez netted twice and Mark Noble once.
+Gary Speed scored Bolton's goal.

-• Bolton beat West Ham three times last season, winning 3-1 on the first two occasions.
-The first came in the Carling Cup third round on 22 September 2009, followed by a Premier League success on 15 December 2009.
-That was followed by a 2-1 home defeat on 6 March 2010.
-Bolton also triumphed 3-1 at the Boleyn Ground this season on 21 August 2010.
+• Bolton have beaten West Ham twice at home this season, winning 3-1 on both occasions.
+The first came in the Carling Cup third round on 22 September, followed by a Premier League success on 15 December.

 Last time out